vivaria/edisonrul.ing/docs/source/cards/r/rainbow-path.md

 ### Card Rulings

-●Rainbow Path targets the attacking monster.
+*   Rainbow Path targets the attacking monster.
 Sending a Crystal Beast card from your Spell and Trap Card Zone to your GY is a cost.
-●Any Crystal Beast card in your Spell and Trap Card Zone can be used to pay the cost.
+*   Any Crystal Beast card in your Spell and Trap Card Zone can be used to pay the cost.
 If the Crystal Beast card is being treated as an Equip Card, it can be used to pay the cost.
-●You don't have to add a Rainbow Dragon or Dark Rainbow Dragon to your hand.
+*   You don't have to add a Rainbow Dragon or Dark Rainbow Dragon to your hand.
-●If Rainbow Path fails to negate the monster's attack, you can't add Rainbow Dragon or Dark Rainbow Dragon to your hand.
+*   If Rainbow Path fails to negate the monster's attack, you can't add Rainbow Dragon or Dark Rainbow Dragon to your hand.